How many Accidental Managers do you employ?

 Fully deserving of a promotion to the next level.

-But promotion means you have to manage a team, and that wasn’t part of the career plan.
+But promotion means they have to manage a team, and that wasn’t part of their career plan.

 Lots of accidental managers find team leadership a struggle.

 And a lot of teams find accidental managers hard work.

-High staff turnover, increased absence or workplace stress, and difficulty holding on to your best employees are strong indications
+Disappointing productivity, high staff turnover, increased absence or workplace stress, complaints, and difficulty holding on to your best employees are all strong indications

 How much could an accidental manager cost your business?